RxLaboratory/DuME/ExtendScript-After_Effects/README.md

 You will need FFMpeg binaries which can be downloaded here: http://ffmpeg.org/download.html More info about FFMpeg on the official website: http://ffmpeg.org/

-Right now, it only works under windows, mac implementation will be done in a few days.

 DuFFMpegLib.jsxinc contains custom classes to quickly and easily launch a transcoding process using the FFMpeg binary.
 The classes are fully documented inside the .jsxinc file.